agentic-profile/cloud-a2a-mcp-quickstart/README.md

-# Agentic Profile MCP Lambda Function
+# Agentic Profile A2A/MCP service running on AWS

-A Lambda function that implements the Model Context Protocol (MCP) for agentic profiles.
+Leverages CloudFormation to create a scalable A2A/MCP service with Lambda, Redis, DynamoDB, and S3.
+Uses NAT to fetch external Agentic Profiles for authentication.

 ## Features

-- MCP-compliant API endpoints
+- A2A and MCP compliant API endpoints
 - Support for profile retrieval and updates
-- Local testing with SAM
 - CloudFormation deployment

 ## Development